Ducky One X Wireless

 Compared With Category Average

-Compared with other Gaming Keyboard, this product is above average in analog input support, below average in profile management, extra gaming features, wrist rest quality.
+Compared with other Gaming Keyboards, this product is below average in profile management, extra gaming features, customization options.

 Attribute This product Category average Difference